 Board of Directors and a Runoff

 The board of directors or board of trustees, depending upon how the mutual fund is structured, votes to put the mutual fund into what's known as a runoff.
 Essentially, a special trust fund is created, the assets are transferred to it, and over an extended period of time, perhaps over the course of many years, and the assets are sold under, hopefully, more favorable conditions and terms.

 For example, this scenario took place with a previously well-respected firm called Third Avenue, which had sponsored a so-called "Focused Credit" fund that specialized in junk bonds.
 The junk bond market began to seize and collapse.
 Investor redemption requests kept coming in as the fund lost money.

-Finally, on December 9th, 2015, the fund manager announced that it was not going to honor redemption requests but, instead, put the $789 million of quoted assets shown on the fund's balance sheet (down from $3 billion last year) into a runoff.
-No one knows how long it will take for the shareholders to get their money back, nor how much they will receive.
+Finally, on December 9th, 2015, the fund manager announced that it was not going to honor redemption requests but, instead, put the $789 million of quoted assets shown on the fund's balance sheet (down from $2.75 billion last year) into a runoff.

 In-Kind Redemption Distributions